Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies

 \textbf{Assumption 5'.} The two non-mutually-exclusive treatments interact in an additive manner, i.e. $\tilde{Y}(1,1)-\tilde{Y}(0,1)=\tilde{Y}(1,0)-\tilde{Y}(0,0)$.

-We also assume that the effect of the second treatment would have been the same with or without the confounding treatment.
+In Assumption 5', we also assume that the effect of the second treatment would have been the same with or without the confounding treatment.
 This assumption may not be empirically testable.
-Non-mutually-exclusive treatments could be complements or substitutes in terms of how they affect the outcome.
+Non-mutually-exclusive treatments could amplify or mitigate the effect of the treatment of interest.
 Nevertheless, using this untestable assumption, we are able to relax the equality assumption.

 \begin{thm}(Identification of the $ATE_O$ additive treatment): Under Assumptions 1 to 3, 4 (i), 4 (ii) and 5', \begin{enumerate} \item [a)] $\frac{\tilde{T}^+-\tilde{T}^-}{\tilde{O}^+-\tilde{O}^-}\left[\tau_{O}^{FRD}+ [1- \frac{\tilde{M}^+-\tilde{M}^-}{\tilde{T}^+-\tilde{T}^-}]ATE_M(t)\right]= \frac{\tilde{Y}^+-\tilde{Y}^-}{\tilde{O}^+-\tilde{O}^-} -\frac{\tilde{M}^+-\tilde{M}^-}{\tilde{O}^+-\tilde{O}^-}ATE_M(t)$ point identifies the $ATE_O(t)$; and \item [b)] If it is almost certain that $O_{ic}\geq M_{ic}$, the $ATE_O(t)$ is point identified by $\tau_{O}^{FRD}\frac{\tilde{M}^+-\tilde{M}^-}{\tilde{O}^+-\tilde{O}^-}$. \end{enumerate}